 Quizzes, will be based on the readings from the textbook as well as lectures.
-The first two writing assignments must be uploaded to CANVAS before 11.59p on Sundays and the final paper on Saturday 08 June.
+The two writing assignments must be uploaded to CANVAS before 12noon on Sundays.

 Your scores on the writing assignments, quizzes and final exam will be factored together to calculate your final grade.
 Each component is based on issues and examples presented in the lectures and assigned readings.
 Attendance in lecture classes is essential to your understanding and recognition of the material.